Meneer-de-Bruin/WCT-API/apis/api-flags_GET.rst

-Retrieve Users (GET)
+Retrieve Flags (GET)
 ====================

-Returns all users with a subset of the available information based upon given filter and sorting.
+Returns all flags with a subset of the available information based upon given filter and sorting.

 Version
 -------